How to Wire a Hot Tub: Wire Size, GFCI, and Disconnects

 Equipotential Bonding: A Non-Negotiable Safety Step

 Often confused with grounding, equipotential bonding is a separate and mandatory safety system detailed in NEC Article 680.26.
-Its purpose is to connect all metal components (ladders, drains, pump motors, and the equipotential bonding grid) together with a solid 8 AWG copper conductor to bring them to the same electrical potential.
-This prevents dangerous voltage gradients from forming in or around the hot tub, which could cause a severe shock even without a ground fault.
+Its purpose is to connect all exposed metal components (ladders, drains, pump motors, and the bonding grid) together with a solid conductor sized by the Article (commonly a minimum solid 8 AWG copper bonding conductor in many spa and pool applications) to bring them to the same electrical potential.
+This prevents dangerous voltage gradients from forming in or around the hot tub, which can cause a shock even without a ground fault.

 Key Takeaways for Hot Tub Wiring